two sibling rabbits sitting next to each other eating

 This is something I notice when I buy rabbits from other breeders who don’t separate them early (most often due to lack of open cages) and that is it tends to pull out wild behavior.

-With a rabbit as big as french lops get you can’t have them acting crazy on you.
+With a rabbit as big as french lops get you can’t have them acting crazy.
 On top of that french lops are mainly for showing or pets.
-They don’t grow fast enough to produce meat on the homestead so if you take away their good behavior they arn’t good for much.
+They don’t grow fast enough to produce meat on the homestead, so if you take away their good behavior, they aren’t good for much.

 A great example was a few years back I had a a buck that had to stay with his mom until he was 11 almost 12 weeks old and you could just see the behavior turn more wild with every passing day.